How to Install Xrdp Server (Remote Desktop) on Ubuntu 18.04

 ● xrdp.service - xrdp daemon Loaded: loaded (/lib/systemd/system/xrdp.service; enabled; vendor preset: enabled) Active: active (running) since Sun 2019-07-28 22:40:53 UTC; 4min 21s ago Docs: man:xrdp(8) man:xrdp.ini(5) ...

-Save the file and restart the Xrdp service:
+Whenever you make any changes to the configuration file you need to restart the Xrdp service:

 sudo systemctl restart xrdp